Entanglement area law and Lieb-Schultz-Mattis theorem in long-range interacting systems, and symmetry-enforced long-range entanglement: Locality, symmetries and anomalies in quantum spin chains

-If $\alpha$ contains translation, one can stack the system with another copy on which the translation acts oppositely.
-The symmetry action on this composite system (denoted by $\alpha_{\otimes}$) contains no translation, and the anomaly index of $\alpha$ is defined to be the index of $\alpha_{\otimes}$.
+If $\alpha$ contains translation, because the information moves unidirectionally in this case, which cannot be achieved by finite-depth quantum circuits, the decomposition as in Eq. \eqref{eq: decomposition} is not possible.
+However, one can stack the system with another copy on which the translation acts oppositely.
+The symmetry action on this composite system (denoted by $\alpha_{\otimes}$) contains no translation, and the anomaly index of $\alpha$ is defined to be the anomaly index of $\alpha_{\otimes}$.

-In SM~\cite{supp}, we prove that this anomaly index is independent of the choice of the site to decompose $\alpha$ in Eq. \eqref{eq: decomposition}, which was not explicitly proved in Refs.~\cite{Else_2014,kapustin2024anomalous}.
+In Appendix \ref{sec:anomaly_index}, we prove that this anomaly index is independent of the choice of the site to decompose $\alpha$ in Eq. \eqref{eq: decomposition}, which was not explicitly proved in Refs.~\cite{Else_2014,kapustin2024anomalous}.

 With the above definition of anomaly index, we say that the $G$-symmetry is anomalous if $\omega\not =1\in \mathrm{H}^{3}(G;\U)$.
 Otherwise, we say it is anomaly-free or non-anomalous.